Skip to content

 kubectl create deploy $(params.app-name) --image $(params.image) --port $(params.app-port)

-kubectl set env --from=secret/$(params.app-name)-config deployment/$(params.app-name) # NEW LINE
+kubectl set env --from=secret/$(params.app-name)-config deployment/$(params.app-name) # ADD THIS LINE

 kubectl expose deploy $(params.app-name) --port $(params.app-port)